Joseph J. Clark: Korean War

 Clark commanded the Fast Carrier Task Force (TF 77) during the Korean War.
-He was later promoted to vice admiral and rose to command the 7th Fleet before retiring from the Navy on December 1, 1953 with the rank of admiral.
+He was later promoted to vice admiral and rose to command the 7th Fleet.
+While in Command of the 7th Fleet, he took the USS New Jersey as his flagship.
+Before retiring from the Navy on December 1, 1953, he was promoted to the rank of admiral.

 Final years

 After retiring from the navy, he lived in New York City, where he was chairman of Hegeman - Harris, Inc., an investment company.

 He was made an honorary chief by both the Sioux and Cherokee Nations.

-Clark died on July 13, 1971 at the naval hospital in St. Albans, New York.
+Clark died on 13 July 1971, at the naval hospital in St. Albans, New York.
 He is buried in Arlington National Cemetery, Section 3, Site 2525-B.

 Honors and awards

 His many awards and medals include the Navy Cross, Navy Distinguished Service Medal, Silver Star, Legion of Merit with Combat "V", Navy Commendation Medal and the Korean Order of Military Merit.
-In addition to these most commonly mentioned, he also received the following: Army Distinguished Service Medal for service in Korea, Silver Star Medal, Commendation Ribbon with Combat "V", Army Commendation Ribbon, Ribbon with stars for the Presidential Unit Citation (United States) to the USS Suwanee, USS Yorktown, and USS Hornet; Victory Medals for World War I and for World War II; American Defense Service Medal; European–African–Middle Eastern Campaign Medal (with one star), Asiatic–Pacific Campaign Medal (with twelve service stars) Campaign Medal, the Philippine Liberation Ribbon (one star), Korean Service Medal (one star), United Nations Service Medal, and the National Defense Service Medal.
+In addition to these most commonly mentioned, he also received the following: Army Distinguished Service Medal for service in Korea, Silver Star Medal, Commendation Ribbon with Combat "V", Army Commendation Ribbon, Ribbon with stars for the Presidential Unit Citation to the USS Suwanee, USS Yorktown, and USS Hornet; Victory Medals for World War I and for World War II; American Defense Service Medal; European–African–Middle Eastern Campaign Medal (with one star), Asiatic–Pacific Campaign Medal (with twelve service stars) Campaign Medal, the Philippine Liberation Ribbon (one star), Korean Service Medal (one star), United Nations Service Medal, and the National Defense Service Medal.

-Clark's flag lieutenant was historian Clark G. Reynolds' uncle.
-Reynolds was chosen to co-author Clark's autobiography.
+Clark's flag lieutenant was historian Clark G. Reynolds's uncle.
+Reynolds was chosen to co-author Clark's autobiography, and later wrote his own biography of Clark.

 Clark was inducted into the Oklahoma Hall of Fame in 1952.

 The National Aeronautic Association honored him in 1969 with the Elder Statesman of Aviation Award.

 In 1979, the guided-missile frigate USS Clark (FFG-11) was named in his honor.